keyurchd11/DSAProject/README.md

 MOTIVATION

 We are fascinated about how Facebook manages to recommend friends which are in most of the cases related to us in some ways.
-So we decided to come up with own system to recommend friends.
+This served as an inspiration to design our own Friends Recommendation System.

 ---------------------------------------------------------------------------------------------------------------------------------------
 ABOUT